GreenDelta/olca-simapro-csv/README.md

 ## TODO:

+* what is the 4th column of a WasteFractionRow?
 * header: check which separators could occur
 * header: add a write-method, and write necessary defaults
 * need a clean definition how we handle decimal separators and how this